 More than 2 million South Australian children have participated in the festival since its inception in 1974 (as Come Out Festival), and it remains an intrinsic part of growing up in South Australia.

 Adelaide Festival Centre has produced DreamBIG since 2015, and has embraced the responsibility that comes with putting on an event that holds such an important place in the hearts and souls of South Australians of every age.

 DreamBIG Children’s Festival is divided into two program streams – the school’s program where children participate in events and performances through their school, and the general public program for families.

-The next DreamBIG Children’s Festival will take place from 22 May – 1 June 2019 and the theme is People Together.
+The next DreamBIG Children’s Festival will take place from 19 - 29 May 2021.

 I believe that an arts rich education can help children better deal with the social and cultural challenges we face in this rapidly changing world.
 The DreamBIG Children’s Festival offers an inspiring array of productions, workshops and curated events to excite, encourage, challenge, stimulate and motivate the children of South Australia Susannah Sweeney, Creative Producer, DreamBIG Children’s Festival